TOPMARGIN=0 LEFTMARGIN=0 MARGINWIDTH=0 MARGINHEIGHT=0>

 This root cellar is located behind the Shaws-Perkins Mansion, 11 Blinman St., New London, Connecticut.
 The property is currently owned by the New London Historical Society.
 According to a NEARA field trip (November 2007), it is dated to circa 1843.
 Arched roofs (whether stone or brick) are quite rare with root cellars, and this one clearly reflects the mansion owner’s wealth.
 The lower walls are vertical and built with faced off smaller field stone.
 This lower wall is capped by long granite slabs quarried using the commercial plug and feather method (i.e. round holes).
 The granite slabs serve as the footing for brick arch laid in (lime?) mortar.
 The rear wall of root cellar appears to have been recently restored.
 It measures 12 feet long by 8 feet wide inside.
 The door frame is 3 feet wide by 4 1/2 feet tall.
 There is slight step down from the outside to the inside floor level.
 The floor is paved with unmortared brick.
 The gaps between the bricks would have provided air circulation beneath the bins and barrels stored inside.
 A mortared patched in rear end of the arched roof may have once been a vertical roof vent but it remains unconfirmed.

-1843 Brick Arched Root Cellar New London CT 1843 Brick Arched Root Cellar New London CT
+1843 Brick Arched Root Cellar Exterior New London CT

 Front and rear interior views of the root cellars.

-1843 Brick Arched Root Cellar New London CT 1843 Brick Arched Root Cellar New London CT
+1843 Brick Arched Root Cellar Interior New London CT

 19th Century Root Cellar (House Foundation) Newbury, MA

 Beginning in the early 1600’s in New England, house cellars were used amongst other things to store root crops during the winter.
-House cellars, however, proved to be less than ideal root cellars because of too much warm radaiting from the fireplaces on the 1st floor.
+House cellars, however, proved to be less than ideal root cellars because of too much warm radiating from the fireplaces on the 1st floor.
 The house cellar was largely abandoned for root crop storage in favor of root pits, root cellars built into barn foundations, and separate free-standing root cellar structures.

-19th Century Root Cellar Foundation
+19th Century Root Cellar House Foundation Combination Newbury MA

 Exterior view of southeast double wall with earth fill